majordoobie/barbatos-toolkit/Cybernetic/stack/docker-notes.md

 	- Docker through docker-compose

 ### Docker through CLI
-You can easily start up a docker container and run a single script all through a single command like the following
+You can easily start up a docker container and run a single script all through a single command like the following.
 ```bash
 docker run -it --rm --name my-running-script -p 80:80 -v "$PWD":/usr/src/app -w /usr/src/app node:8 node your-daemon-or-script.js
 ```
 The line above will pull a node image if it's not already available and start a container with that image and run `your-daemon-or-script.js`.
 When it is done it will die, but if it's a daemon you'll need to kill it with `docker stop my-running-script`

 There are even more switches that you can add to fine tune the container.
 This can lead to a gurthy command line.
-To avoid this you use Docker files
+To avoid this you use Docker files to try to consolidate

 ### Docker through Dockerfile
+A Dockerfile deines how an image is built, not how it is used.
+So you won't be able to port over all the CLI commands here.

-Dockerfile is a textfile containing all the configurations needed to run a container.
+Dockerfile is a textfile containing all the configurations needed to build an image.
 Unlike using the CLI, you can also add more configurations to it like using the `RUN` which runs OS level commands such as downloading additional packages for the OS.

 The following is a Dockerfile the replaces the command in Docker through CLI
 ```Dockerfile